 Each room has its own HEPA air purifier, which not only helps reduce airborne virus particles, but also cuts down on dust and allergens.

-Lesson times have been staggered, and five-minute breaks have been added between lessons to give teachers time to wash hands and keep surfaces clean, as well as to limit the number of people in the hallway at once.
+Lesson times have been staggered in order to limit the number of people in the hallway at once.

-If teachers or students experience any symptoms whatsoever, we ask that lessons be done online that day.
-Our teachers will be happy to do any lesson online instead of in-person by request, provided they have at least thirty minutes’ notice to prepare their space.
+If teachers or students are experiencing cold or flu symptoms, we ask that lessons be done online that day.
+Our teachers will be happy to do any lesson online instead of in-person by request, provided they have enough notice to prepare their space.